Alexdhami/platformer-challange-game-like-GD/README.md

 ## Game Assets

-* `triangle.png`: Image file for the triangle spike obstacle.
+* `assets/triangle.png`: Image file for the triangle spike obstacle.
-* `Pixeltype.ttf`: Font file used for displaying the score and death count.
+* `assets/font/Pixeltype.ttf`: Font file used for displaying the score and death count.
+* `assets/music/collision.wav`: Sound used for colliding with obstacles.

-**Note:** Make sure these asset files are in the same directory as your `main.py` file.
+**Note:** Make sure this asset folder is in the same directory as your `main.py` file.